NFold/Passive-Interface-Pair-for-Decentralized-Identity-DID/README.md

-# Passive-Interface-Pair (DID)
+# Passive-Interface-Pair for DID
-Passive Interface and DNA Validation for DID
+Passive Interface and DNA Validation for Decentralized Identity (DID)

-Description of Project.
+Description: See WIki Tab